 This is where we start to get more technical.
 If these are things you’re not comfortable doing yourself, your digital marketing firm or Geear can help.

 - Understand and write for query fan outs.
-When you run a prompt in an LLM like ChatGPT, ChatGPT then “fans out” your query into 10 other queries.
-This allows ChatGPT to expand the content you gave it so it can provide a very rich and “thought out” response.
+When you run a prompt in an LLM, the tool “fans out” your query into many other queries.
+This allows the LLM to expand the content you gave it so it can provide a very rich and “thought out” response.
 This means if you want to maximize visibility for one query, you really need to consider optimizing for several.
 For example, if someone asks, "Should I get a car loan from a credit union or a bank," the fan out queries might include:

 - "Credit union vs. national bank auto loan rates 2026"